 1.4.
 Good Architecture: An overview of how these new protocols are designed as many distinct overlapping layers.
 These layers interact with each other efficiently by only performing actions in the part of the subsystem most relevant to the task at hand.

 1.5.
 In Shard we Trust: Dissecting how monolithic ledgers can be split into scalable chunks of data using sharding, and an explanation of how consensus between shards is possible using Merkle roots while cognizant of hard computer science problems like Sybil attacks.

 1.6 High Assurance: We will explore the continuum on which we trust the developers writing the code by learning how high assurance functional programming and formal verification paradigms work.

-1.7 Oracles, Identity, and the Real World: How technologies like oracles, multi signature addresses, and identity management dApps allow us to verify information stored in distributed ledgers honestly represents the real world.
-Radically, this technology stack allows us to bring democracy into all facets of business and political processes as a by-product.
+1.7 Oracles, Identity, and the Real World: How technologies like oracles, multi signature addresses, and identity management dApps allow us to verify that information stored in distributed ledgers honestly represents the real world.
+The oracle and identity technology stack allows the potential to bring democracy into all facets of business and political processes as just one of many potential use cases.

 Part II: How It Really Works